Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: 1. Hopping parameters for our Wannier downfolding

-In consideration of the two band model in our Hamiltonian, we chose orbital sets of $Ni_{3d_{x^{2} \mbox{-} y^{2}} }$ and $Nd/La_{5d_{z^2}}$ in Wannier downfolding calculations as implemented in Wannier90\cite{MOSTOFI2008685}, which can reproduce the band structure near the Fermi level accurately.
-The calculated hopping parameters for two-orbital wannierization are listed in Table.~\ref{table2}(c)
+In consideration of the two-band model in our Hamiltonian, we chose orbital sets of $Ni_{3d_{x^{2} \mbox{-} y^{2}} }$ and $Nd/La_{5d_{z^2}}$ in Wannier downfolding calculations as implemented in Wannier90 \cite{MOSTOFI2008685}, which can reproduce the band structure near the Fermi level accurately.
+The calculated hopping parameters for two-orbital Wannierization are listed in Table~\ref{table2}.